canoqb10/meli-front-end/README.md

-This Project is a Front End Practice Test
+This is a Project related to MeLi technical challenge to Front-End

 It is structured into a Javascript Mono Repository